Dynamic Claims for OIDC ID Token and JWT-SVID Token Credential Providers

 Section titled “Template design”- Use descriptive names - Make custom claim names clear and meaningful

-- Combine thoughtfully - When combining values, ensure the result remains valid for your target service
+- Combine values with care - When combining values, ensure the result remains valid for your target service

-- Test thoroughly - Verify dynamic claims work correctly with your specific OIDC token structure
+- Test the result - Verify dynamic claims work correctly with your specific OIDC token structure

 Troubleshooting